Not filing Form 5472 costs $25,000 per year. We file it for $299.

 US income tax returnReports and taxes the net US rental income itself

 The Form 5472 piece is the one that carries the brutal $25,000 penalty, and it is the one foreign landlords most often miss.
-If you are unsure whether your structure qualifies, the single-member LLC guide walks through the ownership test in detail.
+If you hold property directly rather than through an operating business, the real estate investor guide covers the structure in more detail.

 Do I file Form 5472 if my LLC only holds dividend-paying stocks?